Chapter 12 : The Tripwire of Reality

 ‘Having money isn’t the key to happiness,’ I said, evidently having transgressed from stupidity to philosophy.

-So instead I said this: ‘Merlin, you’re always
+So instead I said this: ‘God, you’re always on about money.
+Give me a break.’

 ‘It’s important to me,’ he sounded incredibly glum.
 ‘Look, my shift starts in an hour.’